publisha/publisha.github.io/pages/ID2package.md

 You should add your name to the appropriate field, and add the extent, size and colour in the blank fields at the bottom as in this image.
 You may need to edit this text file since this dialogue box is rather limited in space given.
 You will find the text file ‘instructions.txt’ (unless you renamed), in the package folder.

-> Note: It is important that you get an extent (number of pages) that is even and divisible by 8 or 16 for this project.
-In a real project, the printer would advise about the signature.
+> Note: It is important that you get an extent (number of pages) that is even and divisible by 16 or possibly 8 for this project.
+In a real project, the printer would advise about the working requirements; in other words, you would normally discuss this with the printer.

 Don’t forget to count the total number of pages rather than just observe the page numbers.

 > Be very careful to count all pages from the half-title to the end.
 Add blanks if necessary but always end the InDesign file with a left (recto) page.

+## Creating the Package from an InDesign Book

+If you are using the book panel to combine chapters then the package creation happens from the context menu of the `book panel`.
+You can only select 'package Book for Print' when you have no InDesign file selected within hte book panel itself.